Symmetric space: Classification scheme

 The examples of class A are completely described by the classification of noncompact simply connected real simple Lie groups.
 For non-compact type, G is such a group and K is its maximal compact subgroup.
-Each such example has a corresponding example of compact type, by considering a maximal compact subgroup of the complexification of G which contains K. More directly, the examples of compact type are classified by involutive automorphisms of compact simply connected simple Lie groups G (up to conjugation).
+Each such example has a corresponding example of compact type, by considering a maximal compact subgroup of the complexification of G that contains K. More directly, the examples of compact type are classified by involutive automorphisms of compact simply connected simple Lie groups G (up to conjugation).
 Such involutions extend to involutions of the complexification of G, and these in turn classify non-compact real forms of G.

 In both class A and class B there is thus a correspondence between symmetric spaces of compact type and non-compact type.
 This is known as duality for Riemannian symmetric spaces.

 Classification result

 Specializing to the Riemannian symmetric spaces of class A and compact type, Cartan found that there are the following seven infinite series and twelve exceptional Riemannian symmetric spaces G / K. They are here given in terms of G and K, together with a geometric interpretation, if readily available.
 The labelling of these spaces is the one given by Cartan.